RFKFraser/RFKFraser.github.io/_portfolio/04_Furniture.md

 I’ve always liked working with my hands, especially when it comes to giving new life to old things or building something functional from scratch.
 Here are a few furniture projects I’ve worked on recently.

 ### Kauri Drawers
 I found this set of drawers on Trade Me.
-They were in bad shape, someone had fitted them with clunky aftermarket handles, the wood was scratched and marked and the finish was totaled.
+They were in bad shape, someone had fitted them with clunky aftermarket handles, the wood was scratched and marked and the finish was totalled.

 ![Drawers in a bad state](/assets/images/furniture/drawersBad.webp)